argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 # Mixed Precision in TensorFlow

-Here we will build on the GAN example from the previous profiling module.
+Here we will build on the GAN example from the previous TensorFlow profiling module.
 We will by default run the training for 4 epochs, each consisting of 14 iterations when the batch size is 4096.

 We will use the April 2021 release NVIDIA-optimiized NGC Singularity container for TensorFlow 2.x in this walkthrough:
 ```
 singularity exec --nv -B /lus /lus/theta-fs0/software/thetagpu/nvidia-containers/tensorflow2/tf2_21.04-py3.simg bash
 ```
+Note, this is different from the custom-built container from the previous TensorFlow module, which had additional profiling tools and plugins installed (and has some issues when trying to disable TensorFloat-32 mode).
 <!-- ```
 singularity exec --nv -B /lus /grand/projects/Comp_Perf_Workshop/containers/tf2_cpw.simg bash
 ``` -->